GeoScripting-WUR/Intro2Linux/surfsara_tutorial.md

 To do that, when your VM is in the *OFF* state, press the green floppy disk icon.
 Give your new template a name and choose "Persistent".
 Wait a while while your changes are saved.

 From here on, as long as you start the VM from the template in the *Saved* tab, the changes you do will be saved.

+**Important**: Do not make more than one VM persistent, as it might go over the hard disk quota!
+If you want to start fresh, make sure your previous saved template is deleted first.

 <!--### "User" view